emiliale/library-catalog-mobile-app/README.md

 * [GUI](#gui)

 ## Project Assumptions
 The project concerns an application used to operate a public library catalog.
 The basic assumption is to develop a convenient system that allows browsing library catalogs.
-In addition, the application provides additional facilities in the form of notifications informing about the upcoming return dates of borrowed books or  system that locate library buildings.
+In addition, the application provides additional facilities in the form of notifications informing about the upcoming return dates of borrowed books or  system that locates library buildings.
 Thanks to a coherent system enabling cooperation with any public library in the Republic of Poland, the application will unify library catalogs and replace many completely different systems that are currently in use.

 ## Domain Model
 ![domain model](./images/domain.png)